ciarandg/portfolio/README.md

 https://ciarandg.com

-- Note that the `themes/hugo-theme-anubis` directory is a submodule
+- `themes/hugo-theme-anubis` is no longer a submodule, as the theme's repo has been [archived](https://github.com/Mitrichius/hugo-theme-anubis).

 ## Deployment
 ### Helm